The ancient origins of the Hozumi clan

 At the time, my faith in my previous work in pioneering the field of "Cultural Somatics" had collapsed.
 I felt futile inside as I had been brought to my knees by my visions of the Western World's future, especially in regards to America, seeing the inevitable end that ideological polarization, cancel culture and gun culture would lead to.
 I was devastated witnessing online behaviors rapidly deteriorate through the cyborgification of the collective psyche via social media - a phenomenon that rapidly increased through the isolation of the pandemic.

 As a response, I put my career as a "social justice somatic therapist" to a complete halt.
 I kept very few speaking engagements and closed off the intake of my private practice.
-To be truthful, I was in a constant state of psychedelic inebriation and psychosis, desperately trying to search for an answer to what was happening in the world and find some direction to what comes next.
+To be truthful, I was in a constant state of psychological breakage, desperately trying to search for an answer to what was happening in the world and find some direction to what comes next.

 In the midst of this, I got a nudge to do a bit more research on who my ancestors were.
 I had already known, since about ten years ago, through stories that my patrilineal grandmother related to my mother, that the going back to the 1800s, Hozumis were doctors who served a samurai lord of the Nihonmatsu domain (二本松藩) in North Eastern Japan.
 My grandmother had also transmitted that further back, the Hozumi clan have been priests through the ages.